U.S. natgas futures slip early despite more heat

 The National Weather Service's 6- to 10-day outlook issued

-megawatts, or 7 percent, on Tuesday, up from 7,200 MW a year ago
+megawatts, or 7 percent, on Tuesday, up from 3,600 MW out a year

 The U.S. National Hurricane Center said tropical cyclone